raj23manj/springBoot/jokesapp/README.md

 # Spring Configuration with Java Annotations & DI

-  * DI via interface is highly preferred thank Concrete Classes(using the class it self directly)
+  * DI via interface is highly preferred than Concrete Classes(using the class it self directly)
     * Allows runtime to decide implementation to inject
     * follows interface Segregation principle of SOLID
     * Also makes code testable